frankrutz/cia/README.md

 ## Creating the AppServer Container

-We create a Centos Container which can run sqlcmd.
+We create a Centos Container which can run sqlcmd and bcp

 https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools

-Using the included dockerfile, we build an intermediate container

-docker build -t tempcontainer .
+docker build -t appservtest .

-And run it interactively with

-docker run -it tempcontainer bash

-Once we are inside the container, we can install sqlcmd:

-yum -y update

-yum install mssql-tools unixODBC-utf16-devel

-ln -sfn /opt/mssql-tools/bin/sqlcmd-13.0.1.0 /usr/bin/sqlcmd

-ln -sfn /opt/mssql-tools/bin/bcp-13.0.1.0 /usr/bin/bcp

-Answer YES to the license terms if you want to.

-Exit the container.

-Using the CONTAINER ID of the stopped container, create a new container named appservtest

-The CONTAINER ID will be different in your case.

-docker commit 3e8736b7a769 appservtest

 ## Pushing the appservtest image to Azure Container Registry